 Luna Park Igea Marina was visible from the entrance to Paperopolis, being less than two hundred metres away at the intersection of Via Pisani and Via Quinto Ennio.
 All the rides present were aimed at children, including two wave swingers located side by side, water walkers, and a small powered coaster.

 Niagara (known on its tokens as Flume Ride) had cars in the shape of log flume boats and a small portable waterfall in the middle of the ride structure, fortunately avoided entirely by the train.
 The ride programme featured a half circuit in reverse followed by five forward circuits.
 The reverse portion was surprisingly good; it would have been fun to try the whole layout backwards.

 18th August 2015

-A brisk ten minute walk brought us to Santa Fe for the second time, and unlike earlier in the day the park was buzzing with activity, with a small queue (!) for the powered Minibruco.
+A brisk ten minute walk brought us to Baby Park for the second time, and unlike earlier in the day the park was buzzing with activity, with a small queue (!) for the powered Minibruco.
 The general approach to safety at the park was emphasised by the fact that the lap bar on my car was completely missing and Megan's lap bar barely closed, and it was scarcely a surprise to see the operator on duty disappear to somewhere else in the park while his ride was in motion.

 The basic figure eight layout was memorable chiefly for a nasty kink in the track immediately prior to the station, felt most prominently by the front four cars; every time the train went through that point one could see passengers being thrown to the side.
 This got funnier and funnier as the ride continued, to the point that I was laughing myself silly when the time came to disembark.